iarxm/csim-man/index.md

 ## Motivation and Organisation

-### Purpose of Simulation
+### Purpose of Surf Constructing

 #### Problem Statement

 Training with a vague intention alone to improve performance in real heats works out to be insufficient training.
-Rarely will a strong argument be made that casual training feels like the high pressure situation of performing in a real contest.
+Rarely will a strong argument be made that casual training feels like the high pressure situation of performing in a real game.

-It's also an illusion to believe that training the purely technical skills of a discipline will in itself provide the basis to succeed in contest.
+It's also an illusion to believe that training the purely technical skills of a discipline will in itself provide the basis to succeed in The Games.
 It is perhaps equivalent to thinking that training to swim in a pool would perfectly prepare an athlete to swim in a stormy ocean.
 Or learning how to technically perform martial art skills without sparring will prepare one for performing in the ring.

 Moreover, recall how common it is to find oneself surfing aimlessly and without an accurate sense to the quality of training and strategy.
 Compare this to having to perform a specific goal within a short period of a 20 minute heat.
 Recall how difficult is it in a real heat with opponents of a similar skill level.
 Remember the type of thoughts and emotions which actually appear in one's mind.
 Consider how many and what type of mistakes are made, and how valuable it would be to confront these questions on a weekly basis to begin to skillfully solve those mistakes earlier rather than later.

 A more optimal method, which is true for athletic goals in general, is to perform regularly in a situation that equivalently emulates the situation under which the goal will be achieved.
 This is to confront face on that which is stressful.
 This is a means to grow into that pressure and become resilient through familiarity.
 Learn to be psychologically and strategically flexible and become adaptable under the pressure of that situation.

-#### Goals of Contest Simulation
+#### Goals of Surf Constructing

-The goal of the contest simulation is to create high density exposure to the reality of a contest environment so to create the basis for the necessary adaption.
+The goal of constructing is to create high density exposure to the reality of a Games environment so to create the basis for the necessary adaption.
 And to do so for all skill levels, ranging from initial club entry up to both ISA Games and WSL Series Events.

 This also creates the environment necessary for each individual athlete to benchmark their actual vs imagined progression, and to train the specific skills they lack.

 !!
-Note - even though this is a means of learning to find ease, solve problems and perform under contest pressure, it's not a place to express one's desire to perform so to gain status and feel elated about positive performances.
+Note - even though this is a means of learning to find ease, solve problems and perform under Real Games pressure, it's not a place to express one's desire to perform so to gain status and feel elated about positive performances.
 If that is your intention then you are in the wrong place.
 The intention here is to develop a general attitude of level headedness, joyful effort and graciousness, both in light of wins or losses.
 Again, it's significant amounts of experience that lends to this outcome.

 !!
 For athletes of less experience and skill, it's suggested to generate the motivation to incrementally improve scores by half decimal places over a longer period of time.
-And to not predominantly focus on the competitive aspect of the training.
+And to not predominantly focus on the hierarchical results aspect of the training.
 Heats can be used as a means to train a technical skill under pressure.
-Similarly for the highest skilled athletes, the mere attendance in a contest environment over dense regular intervals can unconsciously create the desired adaption.
+Similarly for the highest skilled athletes, the mere attendance in a Games environment over dense regular intervals can unconsciously create the desired adaption.

 !!
-And simultaneously to become familiar with the stress and consequence of competition, and to develop the skills to find a series of quality waves within a constraint of time and pressure.
+And simultaneously to become familiar with the stress and consequence of Games, and to develop the skills to find a series of quality waves within a constraint of time and pressure.

 !!
 It's also an opportunity to practise alignment with Olympic values, through content such as the ISA code of conduct.
 This is a more important skill in relation to long term success.